Vualto/task-engine-public-docs/docs/source/TaskEngineAPI.md

 ### GET: `/jobs`

 This endpoint is used to return a list of jobs from the Task Engine database.
-Filtering is supported through query string parameters but by default the the endpoint will return the last 10 successfully submitted jobs.
+Filtering is supported through query string parameters.
+The default search (no parameters) will return the last 10 jobs.

 <details>